-Franklin divorce attorney helps you understand the special issues, fights to protect your rights
+Brentwood divorce attorney helps you understand the special issues, fights to protect your rights

 A military marriage can be complicated.
 You may have to get used to frequently moving to other parts of the country or even the world.
 You may have to get used to spending long periods of time apart.
 And you may have money problems because the non-military spouse can’t hold down a job because of the frequent moves or because the military pay is not adequate to support all the needs of the family.
 All these additional stresses can make divorce common for military families.

 But like the marriage, a military divorce can also be complicated.
 What if you were married in another state but now you live in Tennessee?
 Can you file?
 What if your spouse is stationed halfway around the world and you don’t even know how to get in touch with them?
 Can you file?
-I’m Judy A. Oxford, an experienced Franklin divorce lawyer, and I help my clients understand these and other issues related to military marriage and divorce.
+I’m Judy A. Oxford, an experienced Brentwood divorce lawyer, and I help my clients understand these and other issues related to military marriage and divorce.
 I help my clients navigate this often tricky legal terrain and fight to help them try to get the best resolution of their divorce so they can move forward and rebuild their lives more quickly.

 Can I file for a military divorce in Tennessee?

 The mobility of a military life can make it hard to know who has jurisdiction when it comes to divorce.
 In Tennessee, generally you can file for divorce if both you and your spouse live in the state, or your spouse lives here.
 You may also be able to file in Tennessee if you live here but your spouse moved out of state, but you should get legal advice about this.
 If your spouse has not had a connection with Tennessee, you should still get legal advice to determine if filing in Tennessee is a good option for you.